-- 2. How can a classical system stay far from equilibrium?
-From single-particle to many-body Diffusion

-Phase-separation & domain growth
+- Phase-separation & domain growth

-Quenched randomness & glasses
+- Quenched randomness & glasses

-Driven systems
+- Driven systems

-Active matter
+- Active matter

-- 3. Purposes
+- 3. Plan of the rest of the Course

 Advantage

 No need to solve the dynamic equations!

 Under the ergodic hypothesis, after some equilibration time t{eq} , macroscopic observables can be, on average, obtained with a static calculation, as an average over all configurations in phase space weighted with a probability distribution function $P(\{p_i, x_i\})$